vladlenm3/Calculator-React/README.md

 There are three components that generated automatically: square, input field, and calculator that combines all the components

 # Development Environment

-{Describe the tools that you used to develop the software}
+I used Visual Studio Code as my development environment.

-{Describe the programming language that you used and any libraries.}
+The programming languages and libraries: JavaScript, HTML, CSS, React.js, node-modules.

 # Useful Websites
 * [React JS Crash Course](https://www.youtube.com/watch?v=w7ejDZ8SWv8)